5 Ways To Stop Sabotaging Relationships

 What causes self-sabotaging behavior?

-The cause for self-sabotaging behavior can vary from person to person, and the triggers for this behavior can look different.
+The cause for self-sabotaging behavior can vary from person to person, and the triggers for this behavior can look different depending on the person.
 In general, self-sabotaging behavior stems from a feeling that something in your situation isn’t working out how you intended or want it to.
 Even in trusting relationships, a specific situation that doesn’t work out can cause a person to begin self-sabotaging the relationship.
 Additionally, people will often engage in self-sabotaging behavior to place fault or blame somewhere else and re-establish control over a situation.
 As mentioned, there are a number of different causes for self-sabotaging behavior, and no two people will have the same triggers.

 How do I stop self-sabotaging behavior?

 Stopping self-sabotaging behavior starts with acknowledging your thinking pattern and your triggers for this behavior.
 To avoid sabotaging your personal or romantic relationships, strive to reduce the stress in your life.
 This is often a large factor that contributes to a person engaging in this type of behavior.
 A great tip to stop self-sabotaging is to use strategies to combat avoidance and procrastination in your daily life.
 Use project to-do lists and only focus on applying little effort to minimal tasks.
-Above all, practice self-care and recognizing that you can learn to avoid sabotaging and build trusting relationships with the people in your life.
+Above all, practice self-care and recognize that you can learn to avoid sabotaging and build trusting relationships with the people in your life.

 What is self-sabotaging in relationships?